paragkapoorcs/pk1/automation/03_Dataproc_Profile/readme.md

 3. Terraform Apply (To execute the plan)

-4. Terraform Destroy (To destroy the created Infrastructure).
+4. Terraform Destroy (To destroy the created infrastructure).

-**Step4**: Execute the script
+**Step 4**: Execute the script

-1).
-Terraform init
+1. Terraform init

-2).
-Terraform plan
+2. Terraform plan

-3).
-Terraform apply
+3. Terraform apply

-**Note** :- Variables will Be asked while running of the script
+**Note**: Variables is asked while running of the script.

 **Observations:**

-1. Dataproc-Profile created with the name as given in variable
+Dataproc-Profile created with the name as given in variable.

 Copyright 2021 Google Inc. All rights reserved.

-The use of this software is governed by the Pre-GA Offering Terms section of the the Service Specific Terms set forth at https://cloud.google.com/terms/service-terms#general-service-terms
+The use of this software is governed by the Pre-GA Offering Terms section of the the [Service Specific Terms](https://cloud.google.com/terms/service-terms#general-service-terms).